Absolute Existence

 We thus arrive at:

-1. Existence – unchanging
+1. Existence – unchanged persistence

-2. Essence – the faculty of perception
+2. Essence – the faculty of perception, unchanged persistence

-3. Phenomenon – realization
+3. The Phenomenon – the realization where the ongoing change operates

 The Coherent Conceptual Circle